 “A painting needs to be made one’s own.
 It’s a kind of secret space where everyone can find one’s own personal refuge.
 Through painting, I feel anything is possible…The viewer can imagine anything and everything he wants.
 My reliefs and colors allow for countless interpretations.Then, the viewer will have made my painting his own.”

 It is this unobtrusive, yet fascinating quality of Carole’s abstractions that makes them so suitable to any interior space, whether private or public.
 Her modern approach and love for design has led her to become an artist resident of an interior designer of Princeton where her work is permanently displayed.
-She is represented by galleries based in New York, Las Vegas, New Hope.
-Her work can be found in private collections in Europe, USA and is exhibited in major art fairs as Scope, Aqua Art Miami, Art World Dubaï…
+She is represented by galleries based in USA and France.
+Her work can be found in private collections in Europe, USA and is exhibited in major art fairs as Scope, Aqua Art Miami, Art on paper, Art World Dubaï…

 Carole Jury is a French born artist from Lyon and lives in Princeton (New Jersey).